 How Scalable Is WordPress?

-The scalability of WordPress is practically limitless!
+The scalability of a WordPress site is practically limitless!
 A simple page with a proper theme and the right plugins, if configured properly, it can serve millions of views per month without problems.
-But, most of the websites that get enormous traffic comprise significantly more complicated integrations and systems, and utilize an advanced hosting package.
+But, most of high traffic websites comprise significantly more complicated integrations and systems, and utilize an advanced hosting package.